glycerine/uart/README.md

 This means you can access your dictionary like a Go slice, with integer indexes.

+### See "Memory Use" and "Benchmarks" below for a comparison to in-memory B-trees

+(In memory B-trees like https://github.com/google/btree or https://github.com/tidwall/btree are more space and cache efficient if you do alot of sequential-key queries).

+## overview

 Naming?
 This is a minimal-dependency version of my Adaptive Radix Tree (ART) implementation and it comes without serialization support.